markstory/docket-app/README.md

 yarn build
 ```

+Docket is tested against MySQL, Postgres and SQLite, and will work equally well
+on all of them.
+Create your database, and ensure your database is encoded as
-Next setup your database configuration in `config/app_local.php`.
-Docket is tested against
+`UTF8` or `utf8mb4` if you are using MySQL.
+Next setup your database
-MySQL, Postgres and SQLite.
-Then run migrations:
+configuration in `config/app_local.php`; then run migrations:

 ```php
 bin/cake migrations migrate